adelowo/gulter/README.md

 - `DiskStore`: uses a local filesystem backed store to upload files
 - `CloudinaryStore`: uploads file to cloudinary

+## Ignoring non existent keys in the multipart Request

+Sometimes, the keys you have configured the middleware might get dropped from the frontend for some reason, ideally the middleware fails if it cannot find a configured key in the request.
+To disable this behavior and ignore the missing key, you can make use of the `WithIgnoreNonExistentKey(true)` option to prevent the middleware from causing an error when such keys do not exists

 ## Writing your custom validator logic